 The Events Calendar doesn’t offer a dedicated Elementor integration.
 However, some of The Events Calendar’s functionality is powered by shortcodes, so you’ll be able to include those shortcodes in your Elementor designs just like you would any other plugin.

 After The Events Calendar, Events Manager is the next most popular event plugin on WordPress.org.
 It’s active on 100,000+ sites with a 4.3-star rating.

 You can add events as individual posts, including location and organizer details.
 Then, you can display them on a calendar view.

-One notable thing about Events Manager is that it includes a ton of features for free.
+One notable thing about Events Manager is that it is feature-rich and includes a ton of features for free.
 For example, with the free version, available on WordPress.org, you get:

 - Repeating events

 - Basic free bookings